evennia/evennia/docs/source/Howto/Starting/Part1/Python-basic-introduction.md

 now the function works and prints as expected.
 Note how the `hello_world` function doesn't care _what_ you pass into it as long as it has a `.msg()` method on it.
 So you could reuse this function over and over for other suitable targets.

+> **Extra Credit:** As an exercise, try to pass something else into `hello_world`.
+Try for example
+>to pass the number `5` or the string `"foo"`.
+You'll get errors telling you that they don't have
+>the attribute `msg`.
+They don't care about `me` itself not being a string or a number.
+If you are
+>familiar with other programming languages (especially C/Java) you may be tempted to start *validating*
+>`who` to make sure it's of the right type before you send it.
+This is usually not recommended in Python.
+>Python philosophy is to [handle](https://docs.python.org/2/tutorial/errors.html) the error if it happens
+>rather than to add a lot of code to prevent it from happening.
+See [duck typing](https://en.wikipedia.org/wiki/Duck_typing)
+>and the concept of _Leap before you Look_.

 ### Finding others to send to